johnssproul/RepeatProfiler/README.md

-##### Note: Dont include the <> when typing paths .
+##### Note: Don't include the <> when typing paths .
 It is just for illustration here.
 Also make sure all paths passed into the command have no blank.
-In addition, Default is  current directory means that if you didnt enter this flag it will just assume you have the input in the current directory
+In addition, Default is  current directory means that if you didn't enter this flag it will just assume you have the input in the current directory

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-##### Prepearing user_provided.txt for -corr
+##### Preparing user_provided.txt for -corr
-Lets say you want to make a profiles for reads you prepeared and want them to include correlation graphs which shows how similiar/different   reads mapping depth are, but also some of these reads belong to a group (A) for example and other (B), so first run this command:
+Lets say you want to make a profiles for reads you prepared and want them to include correlation graphs which shows how similar/different   reads mapping depth are, but also some of these reads belong to a group (A) for example and other (B), so first run this command:
 ```sh
 repeatprof pre-corr < -u for unpaired reads  or -p paired reads  > <path reads folder>
 ```

-after running this command a  user_provided.txt will be generated based on your reads and all you have to do is to replace the placeholder 'temporary' with your own groups then run this command to verfiy that it is in the correct format and view the file
+after running this command a  user_provided.txt will be generated based on your reads and all you have to do is to replace the placeholder 'temporary' with your own groups then run this command to verify that it is in the correct format and view the file
 ```sh
 repeatprof pre-corr -v
 ```